 Due to the inherent sin that had passed down from Adam, the-woman-at-the-well was born cut off (separated) from God.
 Her isolation from a righteous and holy God is one that is suffered by us all.
 It is the greatest of all rejections experienced in this world, and it is of mankind’s own creation.
 But additionally, further isolation results from judgments that are made against one another, breaking relationships that could have otherwise proven to be supportive in nature.

 Being a Samaritan, the-woman-at-the-well was cut off from Temple worship in Jerusalem.
 Being a woman, she was cut off from the status and legal rights given to men.
 Being considered a failure by men at marriage, she was cut off from the support that a husband could give.
 Being considered a failure as a wife, she was cut off from other women who had found favor among men.
-(The only real means that a woman had of being a “success” in those days was to birth sons to her husband.)
 Living with a man to whom she was not married, she was cut off from everyone who considered themselves to be more respectable than she.
 And in her own mind and heart, she was cut off from all hope of ever living an honorable life, one of ever being found acceptable by anyone, not even herself.
 In her belief that she was of little worth to anyone, the-woman-at-the-well lived as an outcast-among-outcasts.
 She was a debilitated soul in desperate need of restorative acceptance.
-She needed wholeness that only Iesus has to give.
+She needed wholeness that only Iesus Himself has to give.
 Hear again the connection made by Jesus Himself in Mark 2:17.

 On hearing this, Jesus said to them, “It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners.”

 In Mark 2:17b above, the Greek word that is translated as sinners is hamartolos, defined by HELPS as “loss from falling short of what God approves.”
 It involves forfeiture due to “missing the mark”—being less than perfect, not whole, not well; being sinful people who can’t help but sin again and again.